 • Attend your GP or local Hospital regarding your injuries.

-• Engage with a Personal Injury Solicitor to begin your Personal Injury claim.
+• Engage with a Personal Injury Solicitor in Ireland to begin your Personal Injury claim.

 Once these steps have been taken and you have engaged with a Solicitor regarding your claim, your Solicitor will then prepare the necessary documentation to lodge your application with the Injuries Board.
 In cases involving uninsured drivers, extra steps need to be taken by your Solicitor to process your Personal Injury claim and this includes dealing with the MIBI.